wolframalexa/wolframalexa.github.io/category/leadership.md

 sidebar_link: true
 ---

-# NVIDIA
+## NVIDIA
 * **Summer 2020: Hardware Intern**
 	* As a hardware intern on the Jetson team, I am designing a board - details to come.
 	* I'm gaining practical experience with the engineering workflow and HW/SW compatibility, circuit and PCB design, and project and product management.
+	* I'll be returning to the same team in summer 2021.

-# Society of Women Engineers
+## Society of Women Engineers

-## The Cooper Union
+### The Cooper Union
 * **FY21: President**
 	* In this role, my goal is to advocate for women and underrepresented genders in engineering at Cooper Union and beyond.
 I want to continue building initiatives with institutional support to recruit more women and perform outreach in the local community, including creating a mentorship program with female high school students.
 	* I also want to strengthen the relationship with the Society at large and create opportunities for our members to engage with engineering professionals.
 	* SWE - Cooper Union will be resilient in adapting to a changing post-coronavirus world and supporting our members through it.